Your rights if you share rented accommodation

 If you are the only person in the household whose name is on the tenancy agreement, you will be a sole tenant.
 This means that you will be responsible for paying the rent and bills and keeping the property in good condition.

-If one or more people in your household have a tenancy agreement with the landlord but you don't (for example, if you've moved in with your partner or friend and have made an agreement with them, but not with their landlord) you have very limited rights.
+If one or more people in your household have a tenancy agreement with the landlord but you do not (for example, if you've moved in with your partner or friend and have made an agreement with them, but not with their landlord) you have very limited rights.

 What rights and responsibilities do joint tenants have?